CE addresses HKSAR seventh anniversary reception

 Following is the speech (translation) by the Chief Executive, Mr Tung Chee Hwa, at a reception in celebration of the seventh anniversary of the establishment of the Hong Kong Special Administrative Region this morning (July 1):

 Distinguished guests, ladies and gentlemen,

-SAR Government has moved further to address public grievances and to improve governance.
+has moved further to address public grievances and to improve governance.
 Regarding public health, our stringent precautions have successfully prevented the return of the SARS epidemic.
 As to the economy, we have used every possible means to push for recovery.
-Thanks to the staunch support of the Central Government and the concerted efforts of all citizens, we
+Thanks to the staunch support of the Central Government and the concerted efforts of all citizens, we have managed

 With seven years' experience in implementing "One Country, Two Systems", we will be able to continue striding ahead.
 We are confident that Hong Kong will emerge stronger from any challenges in the future.
 Thank you.

 Now, let us have a toast to: "A better tomorrow for Hong Kong."